Mstyslav Chernov: 20 Days in Mariupol

-From the footage which Chernov collected in Mariupol, together with the team of Frontline (PBS channel) the journalist made the documentary "20 Days in Mariupol".
+From footage Chernov collected in Mariupol, together with the team of Frontline (PBS channel) he made the documentary 20 Days in Mariupol.
 The film was included in the competition of Sundance Film Festival in the World Cinema Documentary Competition category.
-The world premiere of the film took place at the festival in January 2023.
-Film won Audience Award in World Cinema Documentary category.
+The film's world premiere took place at the festival in January 2023.
+The film won the Audience Award in World Cinema Documentary category.
 On review aggregator website Rotten Tomatoes the film has an approval rating of 100%.